ourobouros/cabify_developers/overview.md

 ### Syntax and Server Errors

-Syntax and server errors will return either a `400 Bad Request` or `50X` reponses.
+Syntax and server errors will return either a `400 Bad Request` or `50X` responses.
 Typically they will include a message body provided in text which should not be shown to the end user:

 ~~~
 HTTP/1.1 400 Bad Request